 He had Purohita to keep track of either bad or good events and save until today.
 He then crowned Prah Ketomala in the palace of the Great Nokor Wat.
 (RPNK: Prah Ketomala)

 The passage indicates that under the Ketomala kings, the court kept a good record that lasted until modern days.
-Nevertheless, light material records keeping were apparently destroyed through wars and destruction and only stone inscriptions survived through many generations to come.
+Nevertheless, light materials of record keeping were apparently destroyed through out wars and destruction while stone inscriptions survived through many generations to come.

 The Sailendra Kings

 During the reconstruction of the Khmer empire at Prey Nokor, we had seen that Jayavarman II was residing under the tutelage of the Sailendra court (Xiang-Mai: The Indra's Consortium: The Pala and the Rise of Mahayana Buddhism).
 As we had argued, the Sailendra was a new Buddhist consortium under the suzerainty of Lord Indra.
 In its latest development, evidences show that it included in its membership the scattered Gupta court of Maghadha and the Ko-Lo-Feng court of Nan-Tchao.
 The next Angkorean monarchs of the Ketomala dynasty were actually descended from the outed King Rudraverman of Prey Nokor.